TormStorm/jagex-launcher-linux/README.md

 ![](https://runescape.wiki/images/thumb/Jagex_Launcher_icon.png/128px-Jagex_Launcher_icon.png)
 # Jagex Launcher Linux

-This repository contains instruction on how to install the Jagex Launcher in Linux to play RuneScape and Old School RuneScape.
-It also sets up the Flatpak RuneScape client and RuneLite
+This repository contains instruction on how to install the Jagex Launcher in Linux to play RuneScape and Old School RuneScape

 ## Jagex Launcher